Intermediate Concepts

 Form Validation Pattern: The example above implements a common pattern for handling and validating form input.
 Generally, the steps are:

-1. define a "value" variable for each input in the form and assign it the initial value for the input
+1. Define a "value" variable for each input in the form and assign it the initial value for the input

-2. define an "error" variable for each input to handle error messages and initially set them to the empty string
+2. Define an "error" variable for each input to handle error messages and initially set them to the empty string

-3. check to see if the form is submitted and if the form has been submitted:
+3. Check to see if the form is submitted and if the form has been submitted:

-1. extract the value of each input from the GET or POST parameters and overwrite the appropriate value variable from step 1
+1. Extract the value of each input from the GET or POST parameters and overwrite the appropriate value variable from step 1

-2. validate the value of each input, assigning an error message (if any) to the appropriate error variable from step 2 for each input with errors.
+2. Validate the value of each input, assigning an error message (if any) to the appropriate error variable from step 2 for each input with errors.

-3. if there are no errors, save or process the data, and then redirect to a different page
+3. If there are no errors, save or process the data, and then redirect to a different page

-4. if there are errors continue on and re-render the form with error messages
+4. If there are errors continue on and re-render the form with error messages

-4. define all gizmos and variables used to populate the form:
+4. Define all gizmos and variables used to populate the form:

-1. pass the value variable created in step 1 to the initial argument of the corresponding gizmo
+1. Pass the value variable created in step 1 to the initial argument of the corresponding gizmo

-2. pass the error variable created in step 2 to the error argument of the corresponding gizmo
+2. Pass the error variable created in step 2 to the error argument of the corresponding gizmo

-5. render the page, passing all gizmos to the template through the context
+5. Render the page, passing all gizmos to the template through the context

 3. Create the Model and File IO

-In this tutorial we will start with a file database model to illustrate how to work with files in Tethys apps.
+In this tutorial we will start with a simple file database model to illustrate how to work with files in Tethys apps.
 In the Advanced Concepts tutorial we will convert this file database model to an SQL database model.
 Here is an overview of the file-based model:

 • One text file will be created per dam